nicklockwood/ShapeScript/Help/debugging.md

 }
 ```

-This makes the cylinder visible in the editor and allows it to be selected like any other shape.
+This makes the cylinder visible in the ShapeScript viewer and allows it to be selected like any other shape.

 ![Moon debug](images/moon-debug.png)